Do you know why entity graphs and schema beat backlinks now?

 Anti-pattern

 Marketing uploads hero.svg containing font-family: 'Ignore previous'.
 GPTBot ingests; answer pages cite competitor.
-Your brand is penalized when defense patch lands.
+Your brand is penalized when the defense patch lands.

 6. RAG Feeds And Private Endpoints